yzhura/yzhura.github.io/ciklum-calendar/README.md

 ## Installation

-After download use the command to install node_nodules:
+After download use the command to install node_modules:
 ```bash
 npm i
 ```